 The Global has a Hybrid Santoku profile and is suitable for a forward chopping or cutting motion.
-But it steel keeps a slight curve so that you can rock on things like herbs.
+But still keeps a slight curve so that you can rock on things like herbs.

 Knife balance point

-The knife balance point is at the bolster, which makes the knife slightly back heavy to accommodate the western cuisine.
+The knife balance point is at the bolster, which makes the knife slightly back-heavy to accommodate western cuisine.
 Because of the balance point and the slightly curved handle behind the blade.
 The pinch grip is my recommended gripping style.
 If you pinch grip at the blade then the knife will become back heavy.
 A fingertip grip will make the knife front heavy.

 The knife handle is welded to the blade.
-To balance the knife correctly, they have added sand in the handle.
+To balance the knife correctly, they added sand to the handle.
 The entire blade is from stainless steel, and the added dimples prevent the knife from becoming slippery.

 Compared to the VG-Max from the Shun, the Global knife is a lot more durable and can handle heavier tasks than a Shun.
 The Shun, however, has longer edge retention than the global.
 Despite having a very thin blade, there is no noticeable flex during use.
 The Global Santoku knife also has enough knuckle clearance, so no problems there.

-The Global Santoku knife is ideal for the home cook that wants a Japanese knife that is more durable than most Japanese made knives.
+The Global Santoku knife is ideal for the home cook that wants a Japanese knife that is more durable than most Japanese-made knives.
 You can rest assured that you won’t chip the knife during use and that the Global will handle most tasks without any problems.
-Since the blade is thin, it is not suitable for heavy-duty work like going trough chicken bones.
-The knife is ideal for vegetables, boneless meat, and still suitable to fillet a fish.
+Since the blade is thin, it is not suitable for heavy-duty work like going through chicken bones.
+The knife is ideal for vegetables, and boneless meat, and is still suitable to fillet a fish.

-A Santoku, in general, is not recommended for the professional cooks but ideal for home cooks that like the forward chopping style over the rocking motion of the chef’s knife.
-The main reason is the length that is mostly too short for professional use.
+A Santoku, in general, is not recommended for professional cooks but is ideal for home cooks that like the forward chopping style over the rocking motion of the chef’s knife.
+The main reason is the length which is mostly too short for professional use.
 But only you can decide if it will suit your prep work or not at the restaurant.